 Advise the patient to read the FDA-approved patient labeling (Patient Information).

-Ischemic Cardiovascular Events
+Cerebrovascular and Ischemic Cardiovascular Events

-Inform patients that ERLEADA has been associated with ischemic cardiovascular events.
-Advise patients to seek immediate medical attention if any symptoms suggestive of a cardiovascular event occur [see Warnings and Precautions (5.1)].
+• Inform patients that ERLEADA has been associated with cerebrovascular and ischemic cardiovascular events.
+Advise patients to seek immediate medical attention if any symptoms suggestive of a cardiovascular or a cerebrovascular event occur [see Warnings and Precautions (5.1)].